 You might already have a driving license from your home country and most likely you will be able to use it to drive in Canada for certain period of time after you arrive (for example, 90 days if you reside in Ontario).
 If you want to use your foreign driving license, you should get an International Driving Permit in your home country before you leave.

-Otherwise, I suggest you start the process of obtaining your Canadian driving licence as soon as possible.
-Another benefit of having a valid driving licence is that it can also be used as an official piece of Canadian identification when necessary.
+Otherwise, I suggest you start the process of obtaining your Canadian drivers licence as soon as possible.
+Another benefit of having a valid drivers licence is that it can also be used as an official piece of Canadian identification when necessary.

 As I mentioned before, the process of getting a driving licence in Canada depends on the province where you reside and on your driving background.
 In general, you will have to pass a written exam that tests your knowledge of rules and signs, pass the vision test and pass one or two driving tests.
 I’m going to talk about it in greater detail below so bear with me.

 - Getting Your Driving Licence in Vancouver, BC

 - Getting Your Driving Licence in Toronto, Ontario